seanthegeek/yaramail/docs/source/tutorial.md

-# Automating phishing report inbox triage

-Through a combination authentication header parsing and YARA rules, [mailsuite][mailsuite] and `yaramail` can be used to create customized automation for triaging phishing reports from users. `mailsuite` is installed as a dependency of `yaramail`.
+# Tutorial

+Stop drowning in fake phish!
+Anyone who has spent much time in a SOC knows a paradox — the more successful your Security Awareness program is, the more your phishing reporting inbox will receive non-phishing emails.
+Those who are tasked with triaging the inbox often wade through sales pitches, organization announcements, and even email quarantine digests before occasionally finding a phish.
+It doesn't need to be this way.

+`yaramail` is a Python package and CLI utility for automating the triage of phishing report inbox.

-## Getting started
+## Best practices

-It is **strongly recommended** to develop, store, and maintain YARA rules, trusted domain lists, and sample emails in a private Git repository (GitHub is great!), for a number of reasons.
+it is **strongly recommended** to create a private Git repository as a place to develop, store, and maintain  YARA rules, trusted domain lists, and sample emails, for a number of reasons.

 - Version control tracks who made what change when, with easy rollback
 - Automations can (and should) pull a fresh copy of the repository